google-ai-edge/mediapipe/docs/solutions/hands.md

 ## ML Pipeline

-MediaPipe Hand utilizes an ML pipeline consisting of multiple models working
+MediaPipe Hands utilizes an ML pipeline consisting of multiple models working
 together: A palm detection model that operates on the full image and returns an oriented hand bounding box.
 A hand landmark model that operates on the cropped image region defined by the palm detector and returns high-fidelity 3D hand